Brett-Tanner/Journal/Sep_22.md

     - make sure your WHERE is unique if you only wanna update one thing, or it'll update everything that matches

 #### Clauses
+- ALL
+    - if you put it on the right side of the operator, lets your compare the left side to a list of values on the right side
 - AS
     - lets you rename columns or aggregate functions or tables to call them later, e.g. "SELECT MAX(users.age) AS highest_age FROM users" returns a column called highest_age
     - goes directly after the thing you want to rename